Lowndes County License Hearing Guide

 Related Guides

-Lowndes DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Lowndes County DUI License Suspension & ALR Hearing

-A DUI arrest in Lowndes County triggers two separate legal processes: a criminal case in the Lowndes County court system, and an administrative action handled by the Georgia Department of Driver Services (DDS) regarding your driver's license.
-This guide focuses on the administrative process, specifically the potential license suspension and the Administrative License Revocation (ALR) hearing.
-Understand that even if you are found not guilty in criminal court, your license can still be suspended through the ALR process.
+After a DUI arrest in Lowndes County, Georgia, you face two separate but related legal processes: a criminal case in State Court of Lowndes County and an administrative license suspension handled by the Georgia Department of Driver Services (DDS).
+This guide focuses on the administrative process, specifically how to protect your driving privileges following a DUI arrest.
+Understanding the deadlines and procedures for an Administrative License Revocation (ALR) hearing is crucial to avoid or minimize a license suspension.

 Automatic License Suspension